Effects of Hurricane Helene in Georgia: Coastal Plain

-Elsewhere
+South Georgia

 Following the storm, hiking on the Appalachian Trail in Georgia was either banned or discouraged due to intense damage on the trail.
 Heavy damage also occurred in Chattahoochee-Oconee National Forest.
 Wind gusts in the northeast portion of the state were estimated to be at least 100 mph.
 In Lowndes County, property damage exceeded $500 million, with another $100 million in damage to crops.
 Extensive damage occurred across the county due to high winds and falling trees.
 A weather station near the Florida-Georgia border recorded a maximum gust to 96 mph, and another station in Valdosta recorded a gust to 83 mph.
 Strong winds heavily damaged at least 115 buildings in Valdosta.
 The Willis L. Miller Library suffered heavy damage, and the tower at Valdosta Regional Airport had all of its windows blown out.
 At Moody Air Force Base, more than 150 buildings sustained moderate to severe damage, mostly from high winds and tree debris near buildings.
 Damage to roofing and siding of some buildings led to interior water damage as well.
 Further north, Coffee County saw widespread wind damage and 1 fatality.
 Strong winds in Douglas damaged carports, blew off roofs, and destroyed mobile homes.
 Uprooted and snapped trees blocked roads and fell on buildings causing further damage.
 A weather station east of the city recorded a gust to 92 mph.
 Elsewhere in the county, an EF0 tornado felled trees and caused minor structural damage near Broxton and a shelter in Nicholls lost its roof.
 80-85% of homes in the county were damaged.